pattydiaz/_template/README.md

 ** Relaunch MAMP/clear browser cache every time you create a new project

+For details on how to set up this configuration with SSL [read here](https://stackoverflow.com/a/70017835).

 ### New Project

+** This build requires a GSAP Premimum License with a `.npmrc` file.
+Otherwise, remove and adjust dependencies and components as needed.

 - Download and rename the _template folder
 - In **package.json**, edit any instance of `project-name`
 - In **gruntfile.js**, edit the `theme` variable
+- In **public/wp-content/themes**, rename **project-name**-theme
-- Run `sudo npm install`
+- Run `npm install`

 ## Build

 - Launch MAMP
-- Run `grunt dev` to build the project
+- Run `grunt dev` to build the project for development
-- Run `grunt prod` when ready to migrate to FTP
+- Run `grunt prod` when ready to push to production
+- Run `grunt min` to compress images, remove unused CSS, and run production